 72 Philadelphia Police Officers Placed On Desk Duty Over Offensive Social Media Posts

-The Philadelphia Police Department has pulled 72 officers off their regular duties as authorities investigate inflammatory social media posts revealed in a database that revealed thousands of offensive postings by current and former officers, the city's police commissioner said Wednesday.
+The Philadelphia Police Department has pulled 72 officers off their regular duties as authorities investigate inflammatory social media posts revealed in a database that found thousands of offensive postings by current and former officers, the city's police commissioner said Wednesday.

 Police officials in Philadelphia are describing the action as the largest removal of officers from the street in recent memory.